hansenidden18/comparing-classification-models/README.md

 ## Project Description

-In this project I compare three different models for classification problem.
+In this project, I compare three different models for classification problems.
+The models that I used are XGBoost, Logistic Regression, and Random Forest Classifier.
+From this project, I can conclude that for this dataset, which has a small amount of data and features, Logistic Regression is the most optimal model.
+I think this project is quite fun, not only did I get to know more about the models and do all the tuning, but also I know the weakness and strengths of the models.

 ## Dataset
 -  Source            : [Loan or No Loan](https://dphi.tech/practice/challenge/54#data)